Hubble's image of Jupiter's aurora

 The Martian north polar is seen to be besieged by a Texas-sized dust storm.
 Two Hubble Space Telescope images, taken about a month apart shows this storm sitting at the edge of the north polar cap.
 It...more

-According to the flight report of January 24, 1997, the Mars Global Surveyor is in good condition and well on its way to the dusty red planet.
-The Mars Global Surveyor (MGS) was launched from Earth on...more
+According to the most recent flight status report printed on January 24, 1997, the Mars Global Surveyor is in excellent condition and well on its way to the dusty red planet.
+The Mars Global Surveyor...more